prockley/prockley.github.io/_posts/2015-03-07-Labour-Force-Participation.md

 #####Technical details...

 ...I'll come clean.
-One of the main reasons for this post was to get started with mapping in D3 (an open-source javavscript library used to display information online).
-There was quite abit to it; if you're interested click [here](https://github.com/prockley/LabourForceParticipation_D3Mapping).
+One of the main reasons for this post was to get started with mapping in D3 (an open-source javascript library used to display information online).
+There was quite a bit to it; if you're interested click [here](https://github.com/prockley/LabourForceParticipation_D3Mapping).

 Data Source: [Central Statistics Office](http://www.cso.ie)